open-data/opengov/docs/drupal9-admin-testplan.md

               <li>
                 - [ ]
                 <input type="checkbox" class="task-list-item-checkbox">
-                Edit the notification email content - <i>Test each scenario, such as "Welcome (new user created by admin), Welcome (no approval required), etc. Test this alongside the "Require email verification" and "Who can register accounts?" features above.</i> 🟡
+                Edit the notification email content - <i>Test each scenario, such as "Welcome (new user created by admin), Welcome (no approval required), etc.</i>
               </li>
             </ul>
           </li>